Black holes and causal nonlinear electrodynamics: Introduction

-An assumption was made in \cite{Hale:2025ezt} about the behaviour of $\mathcal{E}(r)$ as $r\to0$.
-This assumption agrees with what we find from \eqref{powerlaw} for $\nu=\frac12$, which includes Born-Infeld.
-However, it disagrees with what we find for $\frac12 < \nu<\frac34$; i.e. the cases for which the electric field diverges as $r\to 0$ but the electromagnetic energy is finite).
-This disagreement is significant because it explains a discrepancy that we find with the results of \cite{Hale:2025ezt} on the global structure of spherically-symmetric charged black holes for generic causal NLED theories.
-Our results are also based on an assumption: that ${\rm H}(r)$ has a power-law behaviour as $r\to0$, but this assumption is backed up by the existence of an explicit causal (and self-dual) NLED theory with a Hamiltonian function that yields a charged black-hole function ${\rm H}(r)$ with the assumed power-law behaviour (irrespective of the electric/magnetic charge ratio because of self-duality).
-This demonstrates, at the very least, that the assumption of \cite{Hale:2025ezt} is not always valid.
+We should point out here that an assumption made in \cite{Hale:2025ezt} about the $r\to0$ behaviour of $\mathcal{E}(r)$ agrees with what we find from \eqref{powerlaw} for $\nu=\frac12$, which includes Born-Infeld.
+However, it disagrees with what we find for $\frac12 < \nu<\frac34$; i.e. the cases (not included in the analysis of \cite{Hale:2025ezt}) for which the electromagnetic energy is finite but the electric field diverges as $r\to 0$.
+This can be seen by consideration of a simple ``minimal'' family of causal self-dual NLED theories for which the black-hole function ${\rm H}(r)$ has the power-law behaviour of \eqref{powerlaw} with a power-index that varies over the entire range of \eqref{nurange-intro}.

+A major aim of this paper is to explore the implications of causality for the global structure of Einstein-NLED charged black-holes, assuming spherical symmetry and asymptotic flatness.
+For Maxwell we have the RN family of spacetimes with two Killing horizons, an event horizon and an interior Cauchy horizon.
+For generic NLED theories there can be more than two Killing horizons \cite{Nojiri:2017kex,Gao:2021kvr} but two is the maximum number for causal NLED theories.
+A proof based on convexity of $\EE(r)$ was given in \cite{Hale:2025ezt} but with an implicit restriction to BI-type; here we extend this argument to all black hole solutions for any causal NLED theory.
+Whenever there are precisely two Killing horizons they can be identified as the event horizon and an (interior) Cauchy horizon.
+For generic NLED theories we shall say that these are ``RN-like'' black holes.

+For Born-Infeld, it was shown long ago by Oliveira \cite{deOliveira:1994in} that all black holes with a charge $Q$ less than a critical value $Q_{\rm cr}$ (with $\sqrt{G}Q_{\rm cr} \sim \ell_{gB}$) have a Killing horizon but no Cauchy horizon; following \cite{Hale:2025ezt} we shall call them ``S-like'' black holes because their global structure is similar to that of uncharged Schwarzschild black holes.
+An important observation in \cite{Hale:2025ezt} is that S-like black holes holes are possible only when the electromagnetic energy is finite, but the additional claim that ``any causal theory of nonlinear electrodynamics that regularizes the point charge self-energy also eliminates Cauchy horizons for weakly charged black holes'' is too strong; it applies only to BI-type black holes.
+We give examples of causal NLED theories with finite electromagnetic energy for which RN-like black holes exist for arbitrarily small charge.

+As for RN black holes, coincidence of the Cauchy and event horizons leads to a degenerate event horizon (zero surface gravity and hence zero Hawking temperature in the quantum theory), and this occurs when the mass has its lowest (extreme) value (at fixed $Q$) compatible with the existence of an event horizon: $M= M_{\rm ext}$.
+For any $Q$ one can define an extreme black hole mass-to-charge ratio $\mu(Q)$, normalised such that $\mu=1$ for Maxwell, which implies that $\mu(Q)\to 1$ as $Q\to\infty$ for all other cases.
+It was shown by Abe et al. \cite{Abe:2025vdj}, using a Lagrangian formulation and an initial restriction to zero electric charge, that $\mu(Q)$ is a monotonic increasing function for causal NLED theories.
+We give here an alternative proof, valid for any $q_e/q_m$ ratio, using only weak-field causality.